diathekez/text-editor-electron/README.md

 Build with

-`npm build`
+`npm run build`

 Since it's an Electron app, it can run on both Windows and MacOS.
+There are additional lines of code for the menu on main.js that you can remove depending on your OS preference.